 WPA Performance Grants Overview

-WPA was founded in 2008, to carry on the legacy of The Women’s Philharmonic (1981-2004); and in particular to encourage orchestras to include more music composed by women in their programming.
+WPA was founded in 2008, to carry on the legacy of The Women’s Philharmonic (1981-2004); and to encourage orchestras to include more music composed by women in their programming.
 The first Performance Grants were offered in 2012.
 The Grants have been offered annually since 2014.

 ALL U.S. orchestras, including previous winners of the WPA Performance Grants, are welcome to apply.
 Student and youth ensembles are particularly encouraged to apply.
 We are defining “orchestra” as an ensemble of ten or more performers featuring bowed string instruments of the violin family.
+Opera companies and choirs are welcome to apply for performances that include orchestral forces.

 Criteria for Selection